Mrs. Bernadette Miglin, Ed.S, Principal

 Dear Parents and Guardians,

 - St. Nicholas School has been invited to participate in an exciting pilot program to measure student growth and proficiency—and provide insights to help tailor instruction for each student.
 Through the Archdiocese of Newark’s affiliation with NWEA’s MAP Growth program, interim assessments in Reading, Language Arts, Math, and Science will determine student progress.
 When paired with Classworks on-line software, teachers will be provided with individualized digital learning paths that include instruction, practice activities, and assessment.
 Each student will be challenged at their own level and progress individually.
-The first year will include Grades 3-5, and we anticipate further rollout of the program in subsequent years.

 - We will continue our partnership with William Paterson University’s Professors in Residence Program.
 Through this program, professors in Science/STEM and English Language Arts will work with our teachers to ensure the most up-to-date teaching methods are used to engage and develop our students.